norrisng/CainiaoCorrect/README.md

 5. Repeat steps (3) and (4) to look up another shipment ID.
 This can be repeated as many times as desired.

 6. To quit, leave the input empty, then press Enter.
-Alternatively, the window can simply be closed to quit.
+The program will now check and see if previously-retrieved shipments were successfully submitted.

 ## Third-party libraries ##